 This scrambler, once started during PMA training, shall continue to run uninterrupted during the payload of PMA training frames and data mode frames and shall stop during QUIET and refresh headers.

-PMA training frame
+Training and Normal frame formats

-Each PMA training frame includes a refresh header followed by a training payload.
+Each frame includes a refresh header followed by a payload.

 Refresh header (refresh_hdr) is a sequence of PAM2 symbols with length of N_r symbols.
-Training payload is a sequence of PAM2 symbols with length of N_p symbols.
+Payload is a sequence of symbols with length of N_p symbols.
 The refresh header bits are all zeros except for the final 64 bits (see 202.3.5.2.1).

 An 11-bit scrambler (see 202.3.5.2.1) is used to scramble the refresh_hdr.
 This scrambler stops at the end of the refresh header and resumes at the beginning of the next refresh header.

 The training payload data sequence bits are all zeros, with the exception that a 96-bit Infofield is started at N_inf th symbol of the training payload.
 This training data sequence S_t(n) is defined in Equation (202–13).
+Training payloads are sent when tx_mode is SEND_TS or SEND_TA.
+RS-FEC frames are sent as the payload when tx_mode is SEND_N.

-The 33-bit scrambler (see 202.3.4) is used to scramble the training payload.
-Once started at the beginning of the training payload of the first training burst, this scrambler shall continue to run uninterrupted for each symbol during training payloads and shall stop during the QUIET period and refresh headers.
+The 33-bit scrambler (see 202.3.4) is used to scramble the payload.
+Once started at the beginning of the training payload of the first training burst, this scrambler shall continue to run uninterrupted for each symbol during all subsequent payloads and shall stop during the QUIET period and refresh headers.

-The Infofield is used to exchange messages between link partners during the startup training.
+The Infofield is used to exchange messages between link partners during startup when tx_mode is SEND_TS or SEND_TA.

-Refresh header and training payload length
+Refresh header and payload length

-The lengths for refresh_hdr and training payload are described in Table 202–5, Table 202–6, and Table 202–7.
+The lengths for refresh_hdr and payload are described in Table 202–5, Table 202–6, and Table 202–7.